jakimowb/enmapbox_testmigration2/doc/source/usr_section/application_tutorials/tutorial_1.rst

 ---------------------

 * Close Map #1 from the previous exercise by using the |closemapview| icon on the blue Map #1 title bar.
 * The EnMAP-Box enables users to work with multiple Map Windows, which can be flexibly organized and geospatially linked.
   Open two new Map Windows.
 For horizontal arrangement, click and hold on the blue Map #2 title bar and drag it to the right edge of Map #1.
 A transparent blue rectangle appears indicating the docking position once you stop holding the mouse button.

 .. image:: tut_img/04_multiplemapviews1.png
    :width: 100%

 * Display :file:`hymap_berlin.bsq` and :file:`enmap_berlin.bsq` as RGB composite of your choice in Map #1 and Map #2, respectively.
-* For geospatial linking, click on **View** in the Menu and select **Set Map Linking**.
-In the **Map Linking** window, select the |link_all_mapscale_center| :sup:`Link Map Scale and Center` option and close the dialog.
+* For geospatial linking, click on :guilabel:`View` in the Menu and select :guilabel:`Set Map Linking`.
+In the :guilabel:`Map Linking` window, select the |link_all_mapscale_center| :sup:`Link Map Scale and Center` option and close the dialog.

 .. image:: tut_img/05_multiplemapviews2.png
    :width: 100%